-The results for the year are set out in the Consolidated Statement of Comprehensive Income on page 35.
+The results for the year are set out in the Consolidated Statement of Comprehensive Income.
 During the year ended 31 March 2014, the Company paid a dividend of £2,067,000 relating to the period ended 31 March 2013.
 Please refer to Note 3 for details.